Scorecard Research Beacon

 Duke University basketball star Cooper Flagg is ready for his NBA moment.

-Flagg, 18, is projected to be the No. 1 pick in the 2025 NBA draft, which kicks off Wednesday night.
+Flagg, 18, was the No. 1 pick in the 2025 NBA draft Wednesday night and will spend his rookie season with the Dallas Mavericks.

-According to ESPN, Flagg has been a front-runner for the top draft pick ever since his 2023 decision to graduate high school a year early and start college as a 17-year-old.
+Flagg was a front-runner for the top draft pick ever since his 2023 decision to graduate high school a year early and start college as a 17-year-old, according to ESPN.

 At Duke, Flagg averaged 19.2 points, 7.5 rebounds and 4.2 assists, and led the Blue Devils to a Final Four appearance this year.